maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 The main difference between the :class:`GtkTreeModel` used by :class:`HildonTouchSelector` and :class:`HildonTouchSelectorEntry` , is that the latter must always include a text column.
 You should set it with `hildon_touch_selector_entry_set_text_column() <hildon-touch-selector-entry-set-text-column>`_ .

-Normally, you would use :class:`HildonTouchSelectorEntry` together with a :class:`HildonPickerDialog` activated from a button.
+Normally, you would use :class:`HildonTouchSelectorEntry` together with a :class:`PickerDialog` activated from a button.
 For the most common cases, you should use :class:`HildonPickerButton` .

 If you only need a text only, one column selector, you can create it with `hildon_touch_selector_entry_new_text() <hildon-touch-selector-entry-new-text>`_ and populate it with `hildon_touch_selector_append_text() <hildon-touch-selector-append-text>`_ , `hildon_touch_selector_prepend_text() <hildon-touch-selector-prepend-text>`_ , and `hildon_touch_selector_insert_text() <hildon-touch-selector-insert-text>`_ .